brotatotes/bht-automation/bht gen 3/Matthew/Chapter 27/Matthew 27 62 bht.md

 ### Jamieson-Fausset-Brown:
 1. "The crucifixion took place on the Friday and all was not over till shortly before sunset, when the Jewish sabbath commenced."
-2. "That day being over at six on Saturday evening, they hastened to take their measures."
+2. "That sabbath day was an high day, being the first day of the feast of unleavened bread."
-3. "That sabbath day was an high day, being the first day of the feast of unleavened bread."
+3. "They hastened to take their measures."

 ### Albert Barnes:
 1. "The first day of the feast of the Passover was called the day of 'preparation,' because all things were on that day got in readiness for the observances of the paschal week."